MagnusDaroe/AAU-SpaceRob-AutoDrone/README.md

 For this step-by-step guide to work, you need to make sure your respective flight controller support PX4-ROS 2/DDS Bridge.
 One way to check this, is if the setting UXRCE_DDS_CFG can be found and set to TELEM2 - Using Qgroundcontrol.

-Install image included in link on microSD (64 Gb is recommended - space for logging of fligt data).
+Install image included in link on microSD (64 Gb is recommended - space for logging of flight data).
 Use a tool as BalenaEtcher.
 Link: https://github.com/Qengineering/Jetson-Nano-Ubuntu-20-image

 Boot the Jetson Nano.
 Password: Jetson.

 Start by fixing keyboard language if needed.
 And other Usersettings.

-1. Fix The Partition Of The Drive.
+1. Fix the partition of the drive.
 	Check if the drive only have part of its storage allocated.

 Run in terminal:

 	df -h

+If expected valus are returned skip this part.
+Else:

  	sudo apt-get install gparted

 Resize current partion until it is taking up as much of the available space as possible.
 Check again with